The Vedic Body

 One gathers, one releases.
 Read together, they describe a way of working with intention that is true to your own chart rather than borrowed from elsewhere.

-A luminous full moon and a slender gold crescent set among spiralling celestial lines on a deep indigo ground
+The full moon and a crescent among celestial lines

 The full and the crescent — her place, and her shape.